AI4Bharat/CTQScorer/README.md

 # CTQScorer

-Implementation of the Example Selection framework, evaluation and experiments in our paper: [CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation](https://arxiv.org/abs/2305.14105).
+Implementation of the Example Selection framework, evaluation and experiments in our EMNLP 2023 paper: [CTQScorer: Combining Multiple Features for In-context Example Selection for Machine Translation](https://arxiv.org/abs/2305.14105).
 ```
 @article{kumar2023context,
   title={In-context Example Selection for Machine Translation Using Multiple Features},